McMahonLab/boot-camps/version-control/git/local/Readme.md

 numerous graphical user interfaces for git (including [GitHub for Mac](https://mac.github.com/) and
 [GitHub for Windows](https://windows.github.com/)), but we will focus on using git from the command-line in the bash shell.
+Thus, you should open a terminal window before proceeding.

 ## Initial setup: `git config`